Passive investors: free-riders on the financial market?

 Every passive investor is advised to question exactly when he or she might become an active investor.
 It is advantageous for this not to happen simultaneously with numerous other market participants, when it could result in negative consequences.
 It is also a good precaution to make allocations to appropriate active strategies that have less exposure to ‘crowded trades’ in the market.
 Free-riders need to be careful not to jump off - or even be shaken off - at the least favourable time.

-Moneycab article on Daniel Schmitt's assessment if indexed investments are a danger to the stability of financial markets
+Moneycab article in German on Daniel Schmitt's assessment if indexed investments are a danger to the stability of financial markets